Safeguarding Practice Reviews (previously Serious Case Reviews)

 The East Sussex Safeguarding Children Partnership (ESSCP) undertook two Serious Case Reviews (SCR) in 2019, both featuring infant injury.
-Both SCRs are subject to ongoing criminal investigations, and therefore cannot be published until the conclusion of those investigations.
-To avoid further delay in dissemination of the learning from these SCRs the ESSCP has developed the ESSCP – Infant Injury Learning Briefing – 2020 on infant injury.
+To avoid delay in the dissemination of the learning from these SCRs, due to criminal investigations, the ESSCP has developed the ESSCP – Infant Injury Learning Briefing – 2020 on infant injury.
 Whilst not containing specific details, it will set out the headline learning from both these reviews.

 This second ESSCP – Infant Injury Learning Briefing II (2021) includes learning from three further cases that were reviewed by the ESSCP, but which did not meet the criteria for conducting a local child safeguarding practice review (LSCPR).
 The briefing also captures emerging learning from a national review on infant injury.

 East Sussex Safeguarding Children Partnership – ESSCP – published Serious Case Reviews:

 The SCR was conducted following the death of an eight-week old baby, known as Child W, who died from non-accidental injuries in September 2018.

 Date of Publication: 25 June 2019